 Is there a shot for Stomatitis?

-● There is no such thing as a “stomatitis shot.”
-What Dr. Anthony speculates is a veterinarian may have been giving a long-acting injection of a steroid, which will result in a more refractory condition that is harder to treat down the road.
-It’s not common to have an enlarged heart because of a steroid, so there could be other reasons for this happening in a cat.
+- There is no such thing as a “stomatitis shot.”
+Some veterinarians may give a long-acting injection of a steroid, which will result in a more refractory condition that is harder to treat down the road.

 If a cat has FIV should teeth extraction still be considered?

-● If a cat has FIV, Dr. Anthony would still recommend extracting the teeth that are not doing well.
+- If a cat has FIV, Dr. Anthony still recommends extracting the teeth that are not doing well.
 If the owner is not doing proper home care, Dr. Anthony would extract the pre-molars and the molars, leaving the canines and incisors if they are healthy.
-If they are healthy, he would still use home care.
+Dr. Anthony always recommends home care.
 Even with FIV, he has a lot of success with his earlier recommended protocol.
 Good nutrition and stress reduction are also important here.

 Are ulcers always a sign that my cat has stomatitis?

-● If a cat has ulcers but no signs of plaque or periodontal disease, the ulcers may not be induced by stomatitis.
+- If a cat has ulcers but no signs of plaque or periodontal disease, the ulcers may not be induced by stomatitis.
 Extra tissues may have developed from trauma of the teeth or the soft tissue, causing ulcers.
-However, with stomatitis, if they’re getting a regular injection of a long-acting steroid, it can redevelop into a much more difficult case to treat, as discussed.
-The vet needs to do X-rays to confirm if there is periodontal disease or not, even if it looks fine, because there may not be bone support around the teeth, which you can’t see without an X-ray.
+The veterinarian needs to do X-rays to confirm if there is periodontal disease or not.
+Even if it looks fine, you need X-rays to determine if there is sufficient bone support around the teeth.

 Can Stress worsen my cat’s periodontal condition?

-● Stress can be a major component in stomatitis developing.
-Zyrtec is an anti-histamine that can reduce some symptoms, but Dr. Anthony thinks there are more effective products than it.
+- Stress can be a major component in stomatitis developing.
 If you do control the stress, the severity of the condition can be reduced.
-But if a condition is recurring with some frequency, say once a month, is there some stress happening in that particular time period?
+But, if a condition is recurring with some frequency, say once a month, is there some stress happening in that period?
 The owner needs to address that situation.
-In the case of some frequency, do some more home care to reduce the frequency of the Zyrtec.
-Dr. Anthony loves to avoid drugs when possible.
+Zyrtec is an antihistamine that can reduce some symptoms, but Dr. Anthony thinks there are more effective products than it.
+Also, doing some more home care may reduce the frequency of the Zyrtec.
+Dr. Anthony avoids drugs when possible.

-o However, in really refractory cases, Atopica is a very good product to use.
-It’s safe, but you need to monitor the animal through repetitive blood tests.
-It modifies the immune system effectively with stomatitis management cases.
-There are some risks with any drug, but the risk is minimal with this drug.
-If you don’t have to use it, Dr. Anthony recommends avoiding it.
+- However, in refractory cases, Atopica is a particularly good product to use.
+It is safe, but you need to monitor the animal through repetitive blood tests.
+It modifies the immune system effectively with stomatitis cases.
+There are some risks with any drug, but the risk is minimal with this one.
+If you do not have to use it, Dr. Anthony recommends avoiding it.

-o There are some drugs that Dr. Anthony has used that they don’t recommend anymore because the dangers are bad, such as gold salts, which are damaging to the kidneys, and a few others.
+- There are some drugs that Dr. Anthony has used that they do not recommend anymore because the side effects are bad, such as gold salts, which are damaging to the kidneys.

 When should my cat be given X-rays?

-● There is a brown smelly discharge associated with stomatitis.
+- There is a brown smelly discharge associated with stomatitis.
 It could be one of three things.
 It could be blood, where the cells have broken apart and the red color is lost, and the smell would come from the plaque.
-Another thing is saliva is often not being produced as much as it should be, so it becomes thicker and more mucoid and will stick to lips and hair.
+Also, saliva is often not being produced as much as it should be, so it becomes thicker and more mucoid and will stick to lips and hair.
 Saliva has amylase, which will discolor the hair to a brownish color.
-Depending on the bacteria that is present, that could also be causing the discharge.
-Home care products are far more effective than antibiotics in treatment in general although antibiotics may need to be used sometimes.
+Finally, depending on the bacteria that is present, that could also be causing the discharge.
+Home care products are generally far more effective treatments than antibiotics, although antibiotics may need to be used sometimes.

-● If your feline had stomatitis that was associated with a respiratory virus, the stomatitis may have been treated, but the respiratory aspect could have continued into a chronic respiratory sinus infection.
+- If your feline had stomatitis that was associated with a respiratory virus, the stomatitis may have been treated, but the respiratory aspect could have continued into a chronic respiratory sinus infection.
 Or there could be fungi involved.
-It’s important to do X-rays or a culture and sensitivity to see what’s growing in there so the right medication can be given to address this issue.
-It will likely have to be administered for a while because treatment can take up to a month for sinus infections to clear up with treatment sometimes.
-Depending on what is seen in the X-ray, like a tumor, a biopsy would be warranted.
+It is important to do X-rays or a culture to see what is growing in there so the right medication/treatment can be given to address this issue.
+It will likely have to be administered for a while because treatment can take up to a month for sinus infections to clear up.

 Can laser therapy help my cat’s periodontal disease?